Skip to content

 • Serving Size: 2 pieces

+WELCOME!
+My name is Melissa Latin aka.
+Charlotte Fashion Plate.
+Happy to meet you!
 I am more than just recipes.
 I love fashion and style too!
 Most importantly, I love my Family (my Hubby and my Fur Babies).
 My Husband (aka my “Kitchen Bitch”) means the world to me.
 He’s pretty damn cool too.
 Not only is he one of the nicest guys you will ever meet, he also has had a lengthy career in professional hockey.
 Not only winning two Stanley Cups with the Pittsburgh Penguins in the early ’90’s, but most recently winning the Calder Cup with the Charlotte Checkers, amongst many other accolades.
-If you live in Charlotte and play hockey, or have a family member who plays, be sure to contact him.
-He is known as one of the best skate sharpeners in the world!
+If you live in Charlotte and play hockey, or have a family member who plays, be sure to contact him!

 Our life has changed dramatically in the past few years with the passing of our two goldendoodles, Vegas and Viva.
 We were lucky enough to have Vegas for five years (totally wish it was longer).
 Most recently, losing our Viva to a brain tumor in July of 2020.
 We welcomed our mini goldendoodle 7, almost seven years ago.
 We just added the amazing Hazel!
 Of course, I am always posting tons and tons of photos!
 Be sure to check out my recipe for Pet Bone Broth!
 This broth is super rich in nutrients and will provide your pet with a multitude of health benefits!

 Be sure to follow me on social media!
 I’m always talking food, fashion, and family!
-Also, I love sharing some of my favorite Amazon Finds.
+I also love sharing some of my favorite Amazon Finds too.
 Click here to check out my Amazon page!
 FacebookInstagramTikTokTwitter and Pinterest!
+THANK YOU!

 More to Plate...